Q&A: skills and commands

 Q: Are skills normal tool calling?

-Yes.
-In this workshop, a skill is loaded through normal tool calling.
-The part that makes it useful is lazy loading: the prompt includes the skill names and descriptions, not every full skill body.
+Yes, in this workshop a skill is loaded through normal tool calling.
+Lazy loading makes it useful: the prompt includes the skill names and descriptions, not every full skill body.

-This keeps context smaller.
-The full markdown is added only when the model chooses a matching skill.
+This keeps context smaller, because the full markdown is added only when the model chooses a matching skill.

 Model support